andreaparr/water-politics/README.md

 I do not have much (any) background knowledge in ecology or hydrology, so I am approaching this project as an investigative journalist.
 I expect that the map user is equally uninformed, so the story map should in many ways echo my research and development process.
 I am starting with a prototype map organized by watershed and categorized by the number of at-risk species.
 In the next section, a layer of points of Bureau of Water Reclaimation projects (reservoirs, dams, etc.). will appear.
 Finally, the story map will narrow down to one or more watersheds/sub-watersheds and include information that is specific to that region (i.e. Willow Flycatchers disapearing at Lake Havasu).

-Ideally this type of map could help users develop a vocabulary to better understand environmental data and perhaps advocate for their interests.

 ### II.
 Methodology

 My plan is to map western water resource regions at the local sub-watershed level (hydrologic unit code 12, HUC12).
 Hydrologic unit code 12 (HUC12) captures tributary systems, of which there are about 90,000 nationwide.
 At this point, the smaller geographic area seems more precise, but I am not sure this is true/appropriate (MAUP, etc).
 I am open to finding out I'm wrong - watersheds are complex and this is something for which I will seek guidance.